 “Wow look at that X19 Warrior blast those Scavenger bots!”
 His brother surprised him from behind.

-“What are you doing?
-You’re supposed to be asleep.”
+“Why are you awake?
+You’re supposed to be in bed.”
+Parker responded.

-Parker’s twelve year old brother Rider was ten years younger.
-He was technically a half brother.
-His father had a late life fling with a waitress from the cafeteria on Level 33 and the kid was born.
+Parker’s twelve year old brother Rider lived with him in the flat.
+Technically a half brother, Parker’s father had a late life fling with a waitress from the cafeteria on Level 33 and the kid was born.
 The waitress died in childbirth and their father passed away five years later from a massive heart attack.
-Rider had lived with him in their small studio apartment ever since.
+Rider had lived with him in their small studio flat ever since.

 “I’ll give you five minutes.
 But I need to work and you need to go to bed.”
 Parker stood up.
 “You can have my seat for a moment.
 I’ve got to hit the john.”